christophebe/crawler.ninja/README.md

 ### Crawling https sites

 With the default crawl options, it is possible to get errors like timeouts on some https sites.
 This happens with sites that do not support TLS 1.2+ .
-You can check the HTTPS infos for you site with : https://www.ssllabs.com/ssltest/
+You can check the HTTPS infos and the TLS compliant level for your site on : https://www.ssllabs.com/ssltest/

 In order to crawl those sites, you have to add the following parameters in the crawl options :